Dolores Huerta turns 94. Here's a look at the civil rights icon's legacy.

 "Cesar wanted to boycott potatoes, and I told him that when people think of potatoes, they don't think of California.
 They think of Idaho," she said.
 "So yeah, I won that argument."

-She would go on to successfully lead a national grape boycott that resulted in the 1975 Clara Act – California legislation allowing farmworkers to form unions and bargain for better wages.
+She would go on to successfully lead a national grape boycott that resulted in the 1975 CALRA Act – California legislation allowing farmworkers to form unions and bargain for better wages.

 Even though she and Chavez were equal partners at the UFW, she regrets one thing.